SATURDAY, MAY 23, 2026VOL. XXVI · NO. 17

 That kind of confidence is either delusional or correct.
 This time it's correct.

 The proportions hold.
-The roof line drops without turning the whole thing into an apology.
-It still looks like a TrailBlazer — which matters, because the TrailBlazer has quietly become one of the better-looking small crossovers on the road, and nobody's really talking about it.
+The roofline drops without turning the whole thing into an apology.
+It still reads as a TrailBlazer from twenty feet away — which matters, because the TrailBlazer has quietly become one of the better-looking small crossovers on the road.
+Sharp creases.
+A stance that doesn't look borrowed from a brand it isn't.
+Clean enough to age well.
+Nobody's really talking about it, but it's been doing the work.

-The convertible SUV space is either obscenely expensive or a joke.
-This lands somewhere else entirely — approachable, a little unexpected, and genuinely fun to think about owning.
 Not fun the way a press release tells you something is fun.
-Fun the way a Tuesday afternoon with the top down is fun.
+Fun the way a Tuesday afternoon with the top down and nowhere urgent to be is fun.
+That specific, that simple.

 End — Filed from the desk